PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah screamed again.

-"Please," said the Dimsbury, "refrain from screaming in my ear."
+"Please," said Dimsbury, "refrain from screaming in my ear."
 To the Orc he said, "Finish him."
 Then he gripped Asarah around the waist and held her to him.
 Before she could struggle, he took flight and disappeared straight up into the night with her.

-Boltac struggled to his knees and reached after her.
+Boltac fought his way to his knees and reached after her.

 The Orc brought the butt end of his pike down on Boltac's back and knocked him to the ground.
 Boltac heard some of his ribs separate from his spine.
 He thought that was bad, until the Orc kicked him in those same ribs.
 His world went white with pain and Boltac rolled over onto his back.